cpfaff/mspm/README.md

 ### Setup

-After you have installed everything you need to setup a location where all your future r projects will be managed in.
-The `yspm` package assits you with this task.
-It makes sense to put this folder inside your users directory somwhere.
+After you have installed everything, you need to setup a location where all your future R-projects will reside in.
+The `yspm` package assists you with this task.
+It makes sense to put this folder inside your users directory somewhere.

 ```r
 # syntax